 Today, Holy Cow! reaches millions of readers with original, fresh and healthy recipes that I cook up in my kitchen.

-As a working mom, it is important to me that all recipes I create and share are easy, quick, healthy, and hassle-free.
+As a mom with a busy schedule, it is important to me that all recipes I create and share are easy, quick, healthy, and hassle-free.
 This is food we eat in our home every day, food you can cook whether you are a novice or an expert, and food you will love whether you are an omnivore or a vegan or somewhere in between.